Lmoq/Meme/README.md

-## Meme-inator
+# Meme-inator
 This app plays or interrupts you with memes, you can use this to annoy your friends or yourself.
 This uses tkinter and display video frames to a label.
-The video used are green screens.
+The video used are edited green screens.
 ## Usage
 - Clone this repo
 - pip install requirements.txt